ektasaini/A2-calculator/Subtraction.md

   And I press "equals"

   Then I see difference of all numbers with operations carried out from left to right

-## Scenario: Subtraction of numbers where the result goes out of range

-  Given The calculator is on
-  And user has a suffix table

-  When I type "first operand"
-  And I press "minus"
-  And I type "second operand"
-  And I press "equals"

-  Then I see four digit output followed by a letter as the result

-## Scenario: Identity operation

-  Given The calculator is on

-  When I type "number"
-  And I press "minus"
-  I type "zero"
-  And I press "equals"

-  Then I see "number" as the result

 ## Scenario: Converse operation